-In 1912, Dr. Armstrong would enter into agreement with developer Paul Hudson to develop land between Franklin and State Streets.
-Along with selling a portion of the Solomon’s Temple land to the Salvation Army, Dr. Armstrong also sold property at its rear to the Kirk-Maher Company of Malone for an Ice Cream plant.
-Work would soon begin building the street to connect Franklin St. to State St. known as “Armstrong’s Place.”
+In 1912, Dr. Armstrong entered into an agreement with developer Paul Hudson to develop land between Franklin and State Streets.
+Along with selling a portion of the Solomon’s Temple land to the Salvation Army, Dr. Armstrong also sold a property at its rear to the Kirk-Maher Company of Malone for an Ice Cream plant.
+Work would soon begin building the street to connect Franklin St. to State St., known as “Armstrong’s Place.”

 The Watertown Daily Times on May 3, 1912 reported–

 Work started today in Armstrong Place, the new street between State and Franklin Streets, which is being built by Dr. Delancey B. Armstrong and Paul B. Hudson, a real estate dealer in this city.
 A force of five men is at work on the job and the water piping for a new laundry, which will be one of the new buildings on the new street, is being laid.

 The street will be 16 feet wide and will have two four-feet sidewalks.
 It will run at right angles to Franklin street until it reaches the laundry and then will turn slightly to the left and meet State street at a right angle.
 This road will go through the center of the lot where Solomon’s Temple is now located.
 On one side of the State Street will be the new building of the Salvation Army and on the other side will be room for a store.
 Back of the two new buildings facing on the street will be the new garage which Dr. Armstrong has for some time contemplated building.